-Mike Flynn is the Director of Math Programs in the Professional and Graduate Education Division.
+Mike Flynn is the Co-Director of Math Programs in the Professional and Graduate Education Division.
 In this capacity he runs the Master of Arts in Teaching, Mathematics program, oversees all the programming for the department, and develops new innovative ways to make the work of Mathematics Leadership Programs more accessible to teachers.
 He developed the dynamic hybrid learning model for our graduate and professional learning programs.
 He also created the virtual professional learning networks and virtual lesson study model for pre-service teachers and math coaches.
 Both of these innovations connect people from around the world for enhanced professional learning in mathematics.

 Mike is the Author of Beyond Answers: Exploring Mathematical Practices with Young Children, a book designed for elementary educators, particularly K-2 teachers to help them understand how math practices unfold in the classroom.